Useful Information

 The Dying Patient Law expands on the right to refuse or accept a treatment, by allowing the patient express their preferences to treatment in advance, if and when it is determined that patient is dying.
 The doctors will rely on the instructions previously provided only if the patient can no longer decide, or express, their wishes.
 In other words, the law allows someone to provide instructions even when healthy; those would be used by the medical team in case the patient is unable to decide, or express, their own decisions regarding treatment.

-By law, the dying patient has a right to refuse, or request medical treatment to prolong his life, even if the doctor doesn’t see justification either way; the doctor is still under obligation to accept the dying patient’s wishes, within legal restrictions, and after the patient’s wishes have been proven beyond reasonable doubt.
+By law, the dying patient has a right to refuse, or request medical treatment to prolong his her life, even if the doctor doesn’t see justification either way; the doctor is still under obligation to accept the dying patient’s wishes, within legal restrictions, and after the patient’s wishes have been proven beyond reasonable doubt.
 However, the law doesn’t permit all actions and treatment avoidance, rather it has reservations.
 The law states that deciding on such matters would only be acceptable by the patient’s wishes, and not by their families or other considerations.
 The desire of the patient can be proven in different ways, with the best one being written instructions left by the patient.
 Another way acceptable by the law, is Power of Attorney; in these cases, the doctors must accept the POA instructions as if they were the patient’s own.

 You can read about the Dying Patient Law here.